Existance29/BED2024Apr_P07_T04/README.md

     },
   }
 ```
-You can change the details of the file or set up the sql server to match the settings here
+You can change the content of the file to match your settings or set up the sql server to match its content

 ### Database setup
 run ``npm run seed`` <br />